msalibian/STAT547O/Example-backfitting.md

 ```

 The bandwidths above were originally computed using robust cross
-validation and the implementation of this robust backfitting in
+validation (on a 3-dimensional grid) and the implementation of this
-`RBF::backf.rob`.
+robust backfitting in `RBF::backf.rob`.

 We now need a robust alternative to `loess` (specifically, of `predict(
 loess(...) )`).
-We will write our own function to do this.
-The following
+I wrote our own function (`localM` below) to compute a
-function `localM` computes a local M-estimator of regression, using a
+local M-estimator of regression, using a polynomial of 2nd degree and
-polynomial of 2nd degree.
+Tukey’s loss function.
 Formally, given:

   - the data (in the vectors `x` and `y`);
   - the bandwidth `h`;